LocalEpi/LEMMA/README.md

 The main output is provided in pdf format.

 - Page 1 is a graph of projected hospitalizations by date with uncertainity bounds.
-The yellow line is the projection under your best guess of parameters (represented by column E of the 'Parameters with Distributions' Tab).
+The yellow line is the User's Prior Projection - a projection using only column E of the 'Parameters with Distributions' Tab.
 The red line is the median of the posterior projections.
 Uncertainty bands are represented by the shaded regions, representing quantiles of the posterior projections.
 25%-75% of the posterior distribution falls within the dark gray band, 15%-85% within the medium gray band, and 5%-95% within the light gray bands.
 The black dots are the observed hospitalizations (currently assumed to be the average of the lower and upper bounds).

 - Page 2 provides the prior distribution for the models considered.
 These models are derived by a combination of 3 parameters where 0 denotes false and 1 true. 'hasE' indicates if there is a latent period; 'infect in hosp' indicates if patients are infectious in the hospital, and 'rate to hospital' indicates if there is a constant rate at which infectious persons are hospitalized.